Understanding Camino Pilgrim Passports & Certificates

 For some, walking to Santiago and getting their Compostela meant they had secured their reference letter or VIP ticket to heaven: the Compostela was considered an important paper, one to show St Peter at the gates of Heaven.

-How to get your Compostela in Santiago
+How to get your Compostela Certificate in Santiago

-• Go to the waiting area
+2. Go to the waiting area.

-• Withdraw a ticket with your number
+3. Withdraw a ticket with your number.

 Camino Certificate of Distance

 A Certificate of Distance is also available to pilgrims.
 This certificate states the starting point and distance walked/cycled by each pilgrim and is available in many different languages.
 This can be obtained in addition to the Compostela and is priced at €3.
-While the Certificate of Distance may not get you a fast track to heaven, it will nonetheless serve as a nice memento of your trip to Santiago!
+While the Certificate of Distance may not get you a fast track to heaven, it will serve as a lovely memento of your trip to Santiago!

 Other Pilgrim Passports/Credencials

-Finisterrana And Muxiana
+Finisterrana And Muxiana Certificates

-Via Francigena Credenziali
+Via Francigena Credenziali Passport and Testimonium

 Comments